Quantcast

 Children used water and colored jewels with measuring cups, funnels, and different sizes and shapes of clear glass containers.

-Pre-K Sensory Table
+Magnets in the Sensory Table

 Turkey Basters

-Cups With Holes & Without Holes
+Cups With Holes & Cups Without Holes

 Catching Fish

-Fingerpaint Fun
+Easy Fingerpaint

 Someone donated some bottles of finger paint to our class, but we had no finger paint paper.
 Instead of finger painting on paper, we put it in the sensory table, and the children loved it!
 It’s also fun to add two colors that mix well, such as blue+yellow, or red+yellow.
-Be sure to have children push up their sleeves and wear a paint smock for this activity.

 Flour & Water Mixture